APPLICATIONS FOR 2022 ARE NOW CLOSED.

 - Willingness to engage in a community-oriented setting, of fellow artists and the larger public (when applicable)

-Please note that LMCC Staff are presently working remotely and email is presently the preferred method of receiving inquiries.
+Please note LMCC Staff are working remotely and email is presently the preferred and most expediate method for receiving and responding to inquiries.

 LMCC's Arts Center is dedicated to serving artists in response to the ongoing COVID-19 pandemic.
 As part of the Governors Island Residency Initiative, LMCC provided free, temporary residency and work space at LMCC's Arts Center to eligible artists and small arts groups based throughout the five boroughs.